The Hitchin-Kobayashi correspondence, Higgs pairs and surface group representations: Abstract

 \section{Abstract}

 We develop a complete Hitchin--Kobayashi correspondence for twisted pairs on a compact Riemann surface $X$.
-The main novelty lies in a careful study of the the notion of polystability for pairs, required for having a bijective correspondence between solutions to the Hermite--Einstein equations, on one hand, and polystable pairs, on the other.
-Our results allow us to establish rigorously the homemomorphism between the moduli space of polystable $G$-Higgs bundles on $X$ and the character variety for representations of the fundamental group of $X$ in $G$.
+Here a twisted pair consists of a principal bundle and a section of an associated vector bundle twisted by a fixed line bundle.
+The main novelty lies in a careful study of the the notion of polystability, required for having a bijective correspondence between solutions to the Hermite--Einstein equations, on one hand, and polystable pairs, on the other.
+Our results allow us to establish rigorously the identification between the moduli space of polystable $G$-Higgs bundles on $X$ and the character variety for representations of the fundamental group of $X$ in $G$ for any connected real reductive Lie group $G$.
 We also study in detail several interesting examples of the correspondence for particular groups and show how to significantly simplify the general stability condition in these cases.